 Monmouth Beach “Yankees”

-Whitey Ford, Mickey Mantle, Yogi Berra and other New York Yankee baseball legends hanging out in Monmouth Beach?
+Mickey Mantle, Whitey Ford, Yogi Berra and other New York Yankee baseball greats hanging out in Monmouth Beach?
 Yes, it happened.

-Most people probably don’t know that these famous Yanks frequented the beachfront borough some 70 years ago.
-The legendary Bronx Bombers found Monmouth Beach through the family of Bobby Brown, a competitive Yankee third baseman from 1947 to 1954, who lived on River Avenue.
+Most shore area residents probably don’t know that these famous Yanks ballplayers frequented the beachfront borough over 70 years ago.
+The legendary Bronx Bombers found Monmouth Beach through the family of Bobby Brown, a competitive Yankee third baseman from 1947 to 1954, who lived on River Avenue since 1948.
+Dr. Brown died in March 2021 at age 96.

-The great Yankee lefty pitcher Edward “Whitey” Ford also lived in Monmouth Beach, renting an apartment from the Ennis family on Wesley Street when he was stationed at Fort Monmouth where he did his basic training starting in November 1950.
-He also played softball for the MB Inn softball team (he was an outfielder and a very good hitter).
-He pitched for the Fort Monmouth Signaleers baseball team too.
+The great Yankee lefty-pitcher Edward Charles “Whitey” Ford also lived in Monmouth Beach, renting an apartment from the Ennis family on Wesley Street when he was stationed at Fort Monmouth, where he did his basic training starting in November 1950.
+He was also a member of the Monmouth Beach Inn softball team (he played outfield and was a very good hitter).
+He also pitched for the Fort Monmouth Signaleers baseball team.
 When he returned to the Yankees for the 1953 season he was paid $7,000.
+Born in October 1928 in New York City; Whitey died in October 2020.

-Other great Yankees to visit the borough included the “Big Three” of its pitching staff, Allie Reynolds, Vic Raschi, and Eddie Lopat.
-The trio won 255 games during the team’s 5-year title run.
+Other great Yankees to visit the borough included the “Big Three” of its pitching staff — Allie Reynolds, Vic Raschi, and Eddie Lopat.
+The stellar trio of hurlers won 255 games during the team’s 5-year World Series title run.

-Ford posted the best winning percentage of any pitcher in the 20th century, Berra played on more championship teams then anyone (10), and Mantle, of course, became the idol of millions.
-Mantle died in 1995, Berra in 2015 and Ford in 2020.
+Ford posted the best winning percentage of any pitcher in the 20th century, Berra (who roomed with Brown for road games) played on more championship teams then any other pro ballplayer (10), and Mantle, of course, became the idol of millions.
+Mantle died in 1995 and Berra in 2015.

-Brown was friendly with Mantle, Ford, and other Yankees in the 1940s and 1950s and they would visit the shore area during the summer and fall months to go to the Monmouth Beach Club on Ocean Avenue.
+Brown was friendly with Mantle, Ford, Berra and other Yankees in the 1940s and 1950s and they would visit the shore area during summer and fall months to go to the Monmouth Beach Club on Ocean Avenue.
 The Yankees were perennial champions during those years — winning 5 consecutive World Series titles from to 1949 to 1953.
-These future Hall of Famers also stopped by Pete’s Inn (later to become Boyle’s Tavern) owned then by Ed and Mary Holden.
+These future Hall of Famers also stopped by Pete’s Inn (known today as Boyle’s Tavern) owned then by Ed and Mary Holden.
 The establishment was started by Mary’s dad, Peter Sheridan as a “hobby.”

 “It ain’t over ’til it’s over.”